grburgess/popsynth/paper.md

 allows users to adapt the code to their own needs.
-As understanding the rate functions of astrophysical populations (e.g., gravitational wave sources, gamma-ray bursts, active galactic nuclei) becomes an increasingly important field [@Loredo:2019], researchers develop various ways to estimate these populations from real data. `popsynth` provides a way to calibrate these analysis techniques by producing synthetic data where the inputs are known.
+As understanding the rate functions of astrophysical populations (e.g., gravitational wave sources, gamma-ray bursts, active galactic nuclei) becomes an increasingly important field [@Loredo:2019], researchers develop various ways to estimate these populations from real data. `popsynth` provides a way to calibrate these analysis techniques by producing synthetic data where the inputs are known
+[e.g. @Mortlock:2019].
 Moreover, selection effects are an important part of population analysis and the ability to include this property when generating a population is vital to the calibration of any survey analysis method which operates on an incomplete sample.

-Similar frameworks exist for simulating data from specific catalogs such as `SkyPy` @skypy and `firesong` @firesong, however, these have much more focused applications and do not include the ability to impose selection functions.
+Similar frameworks exist for simulating data from specific catalogs such as `SkyPy` [@skypy] and `firesong` [@firesong], however, these have much more focused applications and do not include the ability to impose selection functions.